 If there simply aren’t enough hours in the day, choose more meaningful, value-added communication over multiple posts each day.
 One meaningful blog post properly distributed each week might pay greater dividends in the long run than multiple social media posts that don’t lead to new content.
 One well-crafted message with a defined call to action is better than several shallow ones.

 Know when to seek help

 You can find help for branding, copywriting, social media management and administrative tasks online.
 If you find yourself constantly scrambling to keep up with your communication, it might be time for you to add some freelance help or a well-qualified assistant to your roster.

 Everything starts and ends with the relationship we have with ourselves.
 Take time to examine your own internal monologue and implement strategies to change it as needed.
-Right now, many of us are struggling with personal, professional and financial fears.
-It’s important to take care of yourself to serve others.
+It’s important to take care of yourself so that you have the resources to serve others.